How Often to Cold Plunge for Best Results (Science-Based Guide)

 If you are experienced

-Most experienced plungers settle into one of these rhythms:
+Most experienced plungers settle into one of these rhythms:3x per week as a steady wellness anchor

 At Vital Ice, many guests build routines that combine cold plunging with other recovery modalities available to book online, including sauna sessions, red light therapy, compression boots, and percussion massage.